|Title||Confidence intervals for predicted probabilities after probit|

 . predict error, stdp

-Since predict gives the error of the linear predictor, to compute confidence intervals for the predicted probabilities, you must first compute confidence intervals for the linear predictor, and then transform them to probability space.
+Since predict gives the standard error of the linear predictor, to compute confidence intervals for the predicted probabilities, you must first compute confidence intervals for the linear predictor, and then transform them to probability space.

 Here is how to compute 95% confidence intervals: